njitacm/jerseyctf-2022-challenges/crypto/audio-transmission/README.md

 * We have intercepted an audio transmission from a known criminal organization.
 It is obviously encrypted in some way, but we've had no luck deciphering it.
 Can you help us out?

 ## Hint
-* No hints
+* No hints.

 ## Solution
 * Taking a look at the spectrogram of the audio file shows several frequency bands clearly defined.
 The first and last frame are used as a guide to define the 8 frequencies that represent 8 bits of an ascii character.
 Each 200ms section represents an ascii character.
-Extracting the entire message from the audio file leaves you with a base64 encoded message.
+Extracting the entire message from the audio file leaves you with a base64 encoded gif image.
-* While this entire challenge could be done manually, it has been purposefully made into a long enough message to be inefficient.
+* While this entire challenge could be done manually, it has been purposefully made into a long enough message to be very inefficient.
 To be completed in a short amount of time, a script should be created to analyze the audio file.
 * Flag: `jctf{b1n4Ry_4sc1!_iN_sP3cTr0gr4M}`